lordmikefin/LMAutoSetBotWin/README.rst

 .. _master.zip: https://github.com/lordmikefin/LMAutoSetBotWin/archive/master.zip

-Extract and run file "init.bat"
+Extract and run file "init.bat".

+Here is command line instructions to run the Bot :)
+NOTE: UAC will be disabled.
+You should enable UAC at end.

 .. code-block:: batch